OpenInternet/System_Administrator_Guide_Text/en/best_practices/data_security_backup_and_recovery/index.md

 **Backup Strategy**

-Based on the classification of data (emails, documents, employee records, tax & other legal records, contacts, chats) across the organization and the sensitivity assigned to each data set, you may create a backup plan that aligns with your organization’s need and the allocated data sensitivity.
+Based on the classification of data (emails, documents, employee records, tax and other legal records, contacts, chats) across the organization and the sensitivity assigned to each data set, you may create a backup plan that aligns with your organization’s need and the allocated data sensitivity.

 A good backup plan = encryption + the 3-2-1 rule